th-1982/speed-and-accuracy-typing-test/README.md

 The button above the terminal window is a spring green color so that it lifts out from the page and calls for action.

 The application uses the Colorama library to add color to the terminal output, making it more visually appealing and user-friendly.
 The text in the terminal window is colored depending on the type of information displayed or the action called for.
 Menu options are generally expressed in plain white text.
 The main welcome message and headers are displayed in Yellow.
 The blue color is used for showing instructions and tips.
 Magenta is used for expressing exit messages.
+The Cyan color is used for displaying difficulty levels.
 Green is used for displaying prompts and user input instructions.
-Errors messages and invalid input are displayed in red.
+Errors messages and invalid input are shown in red.
 The colors are defined using the ´Fore´ class from the ´Colorama´ library, combined with the ´Style.
 BRIGHT´ attribute to make the text more prominent.
 For example, ´Fore.YELLOW + Style.BRIGHT´ sets the text color to yellow and makes it bright.

 #### Font